On Groupthink

 Woolridge is correct.
 The goods he mentions are obvious.
 But what happens in practice is that people replace action toward those goals, toward those goods, with saying the correct words.
 Both things are wrong: the lack of action, and the saying.
 In my eyes, you don’t get points for saying stuff, especially when it’s popular and easy to say it.

 I’ve never loved insipid phrases about courage.
-Generally, though not universally, I’ve found the more that postings proliferate about courage, the less courage actually exists.
+Generally, though not universally, I’ve found the more postings proliferate about courage, the less courage actually exists.

 And why does courage matter?
 Because it takes courage to chart a course not everyone else is taking.
 It takes courage to speak up for a minority viewpoint.
 Daily and relentlessly, that is the type of courage I am looking for at One Day In July.
 That type of courage washes groupthink away.